teachthenet/Megsss/lessons/5_infinite_while_loop.md

     mc.setBlock(x, y, z, block)
 ```

 A trail of flowers behind us!
 We can change this to be any block we want, of course.
 We could do water (to make a water slide), lava, tnt, or even railroad track to make a roller coaster.
-You guys can experiment with this soon.
+You could even do the raw materials to build a snowman behind you.

 You can kill an infinite loop with control+c in your terminal/shell.